Flying with a Baby: Tips and Useful Gadgets

 Not all airlines will let you gate check strollers that big, but even if you take it to the gate, handling a heavy stroller through security while carrying your hand luggage and a baby isn’t going to make your airport experience any less stressful.

-That said, get yourself a second stroller for travel that’s lightweight, small, and ideally has a one-handed folding and steering option.
+Get yourself a second stroller for travel that’s lightweight, small, and ideally has a one-handed folding and steering option.
 I tried to avoid paying a lot of money for the second stroller, and this is why I got Cybex Eezy S Twist at first as it was suitable from birth and seemed like a good travel stroller.

-Nonetheless, as I fly a lot around Europe I quickly realized that a travel stroller isn’t necessarily a good stroller for airplanes as carry-on luggage sizes are smaller in Europe, and they don’t always fit in the overhead bin.
+As I fly a lot around Europe I quickly realized that a travel stroller isn’t necessarily a good stroller for airplanes as carry-on luggage sizes are smaller in Europe, and they don’t always fit in the overhead bin.

 Trust me, I’ve tried to squeeze it in a bunch of times and I’ll spare you some embarrassing horror stories.
-This is why I eventually ended up with the most popular options like Babyzen Yoyo+.
+This is why I eventually ended up with the most popular options like Babyzen Yoyo.

 Baby in foldable stroller cybex eezy s twist on empty airport bus